 We love to think that this God would set a standard but He stubbornly doesn’t.
 The prophet Jonah, when he was sent to go and announce that God was extending grace to the immoral of the immoral in Nineveh, his mind couldn’t process it, he chose to run to Tarshish.

-According to Jonah, God was being too mean with His gifts.
+According to Jonah, God was not being too mean with His gifts.
 He says in his prayer that the Compassion of God towards misfits who don’t deserve it angered him (Jonah 4:1-4)

 What annoys church people about God is this buying back that God has made His mission.
 He seems to have nothing to do except buy back the riffraff from their different pit holes and dumpsters with the blood of His Son.
 He hasn’t even noticed that all the dinosaurs are dead.